SystemsApproach/private5g/arch.rst

-Finally, one of the key aspirational goals of 5G is the ability to segregate traffic for different usage domains into isolated *network slices*, each of which delivers a different levels of service to a collection of devices and applications.
+Finally, one of the key aspirational goals of 5G is the ability to segregate traffic for different usage domains into isolated *network slices*, each of which delivers a different level of service to a collection of devices and applications.
 Thinking of a network slice as a wireless version of a virtual network is a fair approximation, although as we'll see in later chapters, the implementation details